MayankGoyal495/Kafumi/LOCATION_ENHANCEMENTS.md

 ## ✨ What's New

-We've significantly enhanced the location search functionality in Koffista with a comprehensive, multi-API geocoding system and improved user experience.
+We've significantly enhanced the location search functionality in Kafumi with a comprehensive, multi-API geocoding system and improved user experience.

 ## 🚀 Key Improvements